-The Julia Love Pritt Private Foundation helps Pacific Northwest Kids Get Active.
+The Julia Love Pritt Private Foundation helps Kids in the Pacific Northwest (Alaska, Idaho, Montana, Oregon, Washington, and Wyoming) Get Active.

 Through KIDS in the GAME and PHIT America, they’re supporting our two programs: The Pass and AMPED.